Androgen deprivation therapy: Adverse effects

 Thus, activation of these programs via inhibition of the androgen axis provides a mechanism by which tumor cells can adapt to promote disease recurrence and progression.

 Orchiectomy, LHRH analogs and LHRH antagonists can all cause similar side effects, due to changes in the levels of sex hormones (testosterone).

-A program has been developed for patients and their partner to recognize and manage the more burdensome side effects of androgen deprivation therapy.
+A program has been developed for patients and their partners to recognize and manage the more burdensome side effects of androgen deprivation therapy.
 One program is built around the 2014 book "Androgen Deprivation Therapy: An Essential Guide for Prostate Cancer Patients and Their Loved Ones", which is endorsed by the Canadian Urological Association.

 Recent studies have shown ADT may increase the risk of Alzheimer's disease or dementia.
 The increase in risk may be associated with duration of ADT.
 While some studies report a decline in certain areas of cognitive function such as spatial abilities, attention, and verbal memory associated with ADT, evidence as a whole remains contradictory.
 Useful preventative interventions may include social interaction, physical exercise and a "Mediterranean diet", among others.
 There is an additional small risk of cardiac arrhythmias.
+Prostate cancer patients receiving treatment with ADT are three times more likely to commit suicide than men who are not treated with ADT.